nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. User enters the index of the elderly to be edited, together with the details of the fields to be edited.
 2. FL feedbacks the successful edit of the elderly and shows the updated elderly.
+3. User sees that the elderly is updated in FL.

     Use case ends.